erikgurzau/blackjack-console-game/README.md

 ### Options available
   * Type '1' to start playing, put your name and place the bet
-  * Type '2' to restore your money to the default initial value (10), when you have 0 money and you want to keep playing
+  * Type '2' to restore your money to the default initial value (10), when you don’t have the money to play
   * Type '3' to see your amount of money